syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 ### ProgressStrokeColor

-The color of the inner stroke of the refresh content is customizable.
-The default color of the inner stroke of the refresh content is "Blue".
+The color of the inner stroke of the progress view is customizable.
+The default color of the inner stroke of the progress view is "Blue".

 Refer the below code example to set the [SfPullToRefresh.ProgressStrokeColor](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpulltorefresh/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~ProgressStrokeColor.html) property.